pa0/Metodologia_Statystyka_1/README.md

 ## Future and Potential Lectures

-1. Wavelets
-2. Nonparametric Networks: Graph Limits
+1. Graph Limits or Grahpons
-3. Visual Ranking (Buja)
+2. Visual Ranking (Buja)
-4. Tukey Depth
+3. Tukey Depth
+4. ABC Sampling
 5. Nonparametrics on Manifolds
-6. ABC Sampling
-7. Wrap-Up (give overview of all topics that we covered with follow-up courses)
+6. Wrap-Up (give overview of all topics that we covered with follow-up courses)

 ### Final Project Contents